LTR, Tweed Horizons, Newtown St Boswells, Roxburghshire, Scotland, TD6 0SG

 Hedges and walls create a place for wildlife to live in the cracks and foliage; and an underwater world from the rocky reefs to sea spiders, molluscs, Bryozoans, Echinoderms and a huge variety of fish such as sharks, skates and rays as well as turtles.

 If you’re looking for a fun adventure weekend with the little ones, head to Go Ape and book a stay with LTR Castles for the ultimate luxury getaway.
-Our featured property, Bamburgh Castle offers a number of different accommodation options including the new launch of Neville Tower which is one of the most unique holiday homes in the country.

 If there’s one thing we love about the Cotswolds, it’s the jaw-droppingly beautiful chocolate box villages.
-These quaint and charming villages will make you feel like you’ve travelled back in time and their stunning thatched roof cottages and medieval streets will make you fall in love with the UK all over again.
+These quaint and charming villages will make you feel like you’ve traveled back in time and their stunning thatched roof cottages and medieval streets will make you fall in love with the UK all over again.

 Some of the best chocolate box villages to visit include Bibury, Bourton-on-the-Water, The Slaughters, Blockley and Chipping Campden.
+You can get more ideas of places to visit in the Cotswolds if you click here.

 For cycling and scenery, it has to be the Scottish borders for your next weekend break.
 This area is the most beautiful cycling zone in Scotland, with large open spaces, forests and woodland, and never-ending lochs and rivers.